 We offer leading expertise and treatment options to effectively resolve sleep disorders.
-Our sleep specialists bring the experience and solutions you need to identify the causes of poor-quality sleep and provide the right treatment to recapture restful, restorative sleep.
+Our sleep specialists in the Kansas City region bring the experience and solutions you need to identify the causes of poor-quality sleep and provide the right treatment to recapture restful, restorative sleep.

 What are sleep disorders?

 Sleep disorders are conditions that impair your sleep or prevent you from getting quality, restful sleep.
 This can result in fatigue throughout the day.

 According to the American Sleep Association, 50-70 million American adults have a sleep disorder.
 Quality sleep provides the tools to function well during the day and remain healthy.
 When sleep is compromised, our minds, health, safety and relationships suffer.

 Our sleep medicine program addresses sleep disorders ranging from common to uncommon.
 These include: